shashisadasivan/SSD365VSAddIn/README.md

-This makes it customizable & you can add your own tempaltes over in the folder The Add in is available under *Dynamics 365 > Add Ins > Create from template* See [Issue #31](https://github.com/shashisadasivan/SSD365VSAddIn/issues/31) on this progress
+This makes it customizable & you can add your own tempaltes over in the folder The Add in is available under *Dynamics 365 > Add Ins > Create from template* See [Issue #31](https://github.com/shashisadasivan/SSD365VSAddIn/issues/31) on this progress Currently this only suppots AxClass & AxMenuItemAction objects in the template

 # Experimental features